 Mark heavily influenced Debi's early musical taste as she'd listen to whatever music he was into.. .

 In her early teens she heard Punk music and was totally excited by it's energy.
 She joined friends rehearsing and performing in local garage bands and eventually joined a girl band called 'The Spiders' who performed and supporting bands like 'The Nips'.

-In her twenties Debbie starting working with Bands like
+In her twenties Debi starting working with Bands

 Learning music programmes was a real struggle at first, but eventually she amassed a catalogue of musical stories and songs.
 She took these songs to her good friend and former band member, Skylab's Matty Ducasse, he really liked them and agreed to produce some of them.
 Also Debbie was fortunate to have some of Britains greatest jazz musicians play on her tracks, as well as the chance to work with another former band member, Chapter and the Verse's Aniff Cousins on other tracks.

 She still enjoys performing with various artists including her brother Mark Sanders's outfit Staggerlee Wonders.
 Alongside Mark she has also performed with Saxophonist and composer Rachael Musson at Cheltenham Jazz Festival the for radio 3's Jazz Now, and at Cafe Oto, on Rachael's composition 'I went This Way'.

 Debi is an experienced storyteller specialising in working with families with babies and young children in the community.She also works in schools, nurseries and online.

 Her style of world storytelling keep children and adults captivated.
 Many of the world stories she shares are of the African, Afro-Caribbean and African American tradition and incorporate songs, rhythm and movement.

 Debi loves creating videos and animations to accompany her songs and stories